guzztavofc/guzztavofc/README.md

 ![alt text](https://img.shields.io/badge/guzztavofc-readme-%23GFCGFC)

 - 👋 Hi, I’m @guzztavofc and I go by Gustavo.
-- 👀 I’m interested in outdoor activities, technology, social impact and contributing to a better world.
+- 👀 I’m interested in outdoor activities, technology, social impact and actions to a better world.
 - 🌱 I’m adventuring in coding...
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->